AArnott/Nerdbank.MessagePack/README.md

 * Serializes in the compact and fast [MessagePack format](https://msgpack.org/).
 * [Performance](#perf) is on par with the highly tuned and popular MessagePack-CSharp library.
 * Automatically serialize any type annotated with the [TypeShape-csharp](https://github.com/eiriktsarpalis/typeshape-csharp) `[GenerateShape]` attribute.
+* Automatically serialize non-annotated types by adding [a 'witness' type](#witness) with a similar annotation.
 * Fast `ref`-based serialization and deserialization minimizes copying of large structs.
-* NativeAOT compatible.
+* NativeAOT and trimming compatible.
 * Primitive msgpack reader and writer APIs for low-level scenarios.
 * Author custom converters for advanced scenarios.
 * Security mitigations for stack overflows.

 ### Potential future features

-* Automatically serialize non-annotated types by adding a 'witness' type with a similar annotation.
+* Deserializing into any of a constrained set of types, as determined by the data.
 * Security mitigations for hash collision attacks.
 * Serialize only "changes" to an object graph and deserialize onto existing objects to apply those changes.
 * Async serialization and deserialization.